-Umberto Eco probably had the last word on the subject with his impressive, list-laden, The Infinity of Lists.
+Umberto Eco arguably had the last word on the subject with his impressive, list-laden, The Infinity of Lists.
 He begins his ‘list of lists’ with Homer’s Iliad.
 Homer meticulously lists the warriors and ships on their way to Troy having first tried – and failed – to express the unprecedented power of the army through simile.
 It seems that listing was the only way Homer could satisfactorily express the sheer force of numbers involved.

 Language itself is a sort of ever-spiralling list when you consider that lexical definitions are based on a concise list of characteristics.
 And what is history if not a chronological list of events?
 The infinity of Eco’s title refers to the fact that lists are dizzyingly self-perpetuating.
 He gamely tries to subdivide the list into two categories.
 The first is the list that expresses the “poetics of ‘everything included’”: these are closed, self-contained lists, such as the telephone directory (Eco’s preferred book of choice, incidentally, in the event of being stranded on a desert island).
 The second category consists of lists that express the “poetics of the ‘etcetera’”: these are more open-ended and inconclusive.

 Inevitably, Eco’s book is neither conclusive nor comprehensive.
-One of the most intriguing and provocative lists I can remember is the British artist Tracey Emin’s installation, “Everyone I Have Ever Slept With 1963–1995”.
-Emin appliquéd a tent with the names of everyone she had slept with, including, for example, her grandmother and teddy bear.
-The list was too long for some, however, and caused a scandal (veiled as art criticism in some cases).
+One of the most intriguing and provocative lists I can remember is the British artist Tracey Emin’s installation, Everyone I Have Ever Slept With 1963–1995.
+Emin appliquéd a tent with the names of everyone she had slept with, faithfully including her grandmother and teddy bear.
+That particular list was too long for some, however, and caused a scandal (veiled as art criticism in some quarters).
 Men compile such lists all the time (think of Don Juan) without a murmur of condemnation; the longer the better as a rule.
-Emin’s list was no less a nominal indictment of male hypocrisy.
+Apart from art, Emin’s list was also a nominal indictment of male hypocrisy.

-One of the saddest examples of resorting to listing I have ever come across was when I read in the news about the elaborate suicide of a gifted, well-liked 15-year-old boy (by a shotgun triggered by a wooden spoon).
+One of the saddest examples of resorting to listing I have come across was when I read in the news about the elaborate suicide of a gifted, well-liked 15-year-old boy (by a shotgun triggered by a wooden spoon).
 He killed himself after meticulously listing the pros and cons of the life he believed was ahead of him.
 According to the coroner, John Burton, the boy “came down on the side of suicide.”

-Yes, we resort to lists: as a means of weighing up a difficult decision, as mnemonic tools, as a way of ordering chaos.
+We resort to lists: as a means of weighing up a difficult decision, as mnemonic tools, as a way of ordering chaos.
 They serve as rambling role calls for the dead on war memorials.
 They taxonomize the unknown.
 They even help repel disorder at home.

 In the end, we disappear into a list (the death registry): our names, the cause of death, the date of our demise, duly recorded as part of the vastest list ever undertaken.
-Whenever I feel listy, my lists spiral downwards, my ledgers spill into lopsidedness: like every mode of language I use to bespeak me, they end up as damning evidence of my failures as a human being.
+Whenever I feel listy, my lists spiral downwards, my ledgers spill into lop-sidedness: like every mode of language I use to bespeak me, they end up as damning evidence of my failures as a human being.